NOTE: This post may contain affiliate links. Please read full disclosureย here.

 - Sift Out Your Clumps: If your fish breading/batter starts to form clumps from the moisture off of the fish, simply run the batter through a sifter to separate the clumps and continue breading!

-- Timing is Everything: If you’re worried about how long to cook your fish once you begin frying, simply wait for it to turn golden brown and wait for it to float.
-Upon dropping your fish filet in oil, it will sink to the bottom, but will naturally release when it is ready to be removed.
+Timing is Everything.
+If youโre worried about how long to cook your fish once you begin frying, an easy way to know if you’ve fried it long enough is to simply wait for it to turn golden brown and wait for it to float.
+Upon dropping your fish filet in oil, it will sink to the bottom, but will naturally float to the top when it is ready to be removed.

 Southern Style Fried Fish Recipe